obayomi96/banka/README.md

 # API Endpoint
 The API can be hosted at (https://obayomi-banka.herokuapp.com/api/v1/)

-# UI Templates
-The application is hosted online on gh-pages at (https://obayomi96.github.io/banka)

 # API Documentation
 The application's API Endpoints are documented with APIary and hosted at (https://obayomi-banka.herokuapp.com/api/v1/docs)